leetae9yu/newton-gravity-transformer/README.md

 ## About

 Hi!
-I'm **Taegyu Lee**, an undergraduate student exploring physics-inspired attention mechanisms and geometric interpretability in language models.
+I'm **Taegyu Lee**, an undergraduate student in Korea with strong interest in AI.

+I started this project to build practical personal research experience while preparing for graduate school.
+Since this is still undergraduate-level work, there may be many things to improve.
+PRs and issues are always welcome.

+Contact: `mjrror@korea.ac.kr`

 ---